mindis/snowplow.github.com/analytics/snowplow-data-storage.md

 # Understanding how your Snowplow data is stored

-Currently, Snowplow supports storing your data in two locations: [Amazon S3] (#s3) and [Redshift] (#redshift) and [Infobright] (#infobright) columnar database.
+Currently, Snowplow supports storing your data in three locations: [Amazon S3] (#s3), Amazon [Redshift] (#redshift) and [PostgreSQL] (#postgres).
 We are working to support [a growing range of data storage options] (#other) - this is because where your data lives has important implications for the type of analysis tools you can use to process that data.
-The more storage locations we make it easy for you to pipe your Snowplow data, the more analysis tools you will be able to plug into that data.
-Many Snowplow uses already store data on _both_ S3 _and_ Infobright, to exploit tools that work well with both storage solutions.
+The more storage locations we make it easy for you to pipe your Snowplow data, the more analysis tools you will be able to plug directly into that data.
+Many Snowplow uses already store data on _both_ S3 _and_ Redshift / PostgreSQL, to exploit tools that work well with both storage solutions.
 (More on this [further down the page](#more).)

 Understanding how your Snowplow data is stored and formatted will better position you to analyse that data using a broad range of tools.